kubernetes/community/contributors/design-proposals/statefulset-update.md

 1. The controller will set the `.Status.CurrentReplicas` to the number of Pods that it has created from the PodTemplate that corresponds to the current revision of the StatefulSet.
-1. The controller will set the `.Status.TargetReplicas` to the number of Pods that it has created from the PodTemplate that corresponds to the target revision of the StatefulSet.
+1. The controller will set the `.Status.UpdatedReplicas` to the number of Pods that it has created from the PodTemplate that corresponds to the target revision of the StatefulSet.
 1. The controller will then persist the StatefulSetStatus make it durable and